 Chronic Myeloid Leukemia Diagnosis

-It all started in April, during the lockdown.
-I was hosting an online webinar, and being busy with it, I had missed my lunch.
-I continued my work, but I suddenly developed excruciating Pain in my stomach.
+It all started in April during the lockdown.
+I was hosting an online webinar, and being busy; I missed my lunch.
+I continued my work but suddenly developed excruciating Pain in my stomach.
 The Pain was so terrible that I had to sit down.
-I consulted a doctor, and he suggested that it could be food poisoning.
+I consulted a doctor, who suggested it could be food poisoning.
 He gave some medicines, and for safety, he also advised a CBC test.
-The next morning, I got my Blood Test reports, which showed that my white blood cell count was very high.
+The following day, I got my Blood Test reports, which showed that my white blood cell count was very high.

-Since the Pain hadn’t receded after taking his medicines, I consulted my family doctor with the CBC test results, and he asked me to meet him.
-But since my area was under red-zone due to Covid-19, I couldn’t meet him that day.
+Since the Pain hadn't receded after taking his medicines, I consulted my family doctor with the CBC test results, and he asked me to meet him.
+But since my area was under a red zone due to Covid-19, I couldn't meet him that day.
 But since the Pain had no mood to leave me, I called a cab the next day and consulted him.
-He asked me for a CBC test again, along with an Ultrasound scan and X-Ray.
+He asked me again for a CBC test, Ultrasound scan, and X-Ray.
 After receiving the scan reports, I googled it and realized that I was suffering from cancer, although I was not sure it was Leukemia.
 I met the doctor, and he asked whether I had anyone with me.
-I replied that I came alone and that it was okay since I knew I had cancer.
+I replied that I came alone and was okay since I knew I had cancer.
 He was surprised and asked me how I was aware, and I told him of the superpowers of Google.
-He told me that the test reports show the indication of Leukemia and advised me to meet an Oncologist, and even suggested a doctor.
-I met the Oncologist, and he did a lot of tests to correctly identify the cancer as Chronic Myeloid Leukemia and also gave me some medicines for relief from the Pain.
+He told me that the test reports showed an indication of Leukemia, advised me to meet an Oncologist, and even suggested a doctor.
+I met the Oncologist, and he did many tests to identify the cancer as Chronic Myeloid Leukemia correctly and gave me some medicines for relief from the Pain.
 Thankfully his medicines worked, and I got some respite from the Pain.

 The “Why Me” Question

 Before my Leukemia diagnosis, I used to wake up every morning at least by 6 am.
-I used to take a glass of water, juice or honey and go jogging.
-I used to regularly do workouts at the gym, but I had to stop going due to my hectic schedules.
+I used to take a glass of water, juice or honey and jog.
+I used to do workouts at the gym regularly, but I had to stop going due to my hectic schedule.

-After my biopsy, I couldn’t even complete one round around the park that I usually used to jog three daily rounds.
+After my biopsy, I couldn't even complete one round around the park; I usually used to jog three daily rounds.
 So, I slowly started walking and managed to increase the distance day by day.
-In around 15 days, I could complete a whole round of the park, which was about 3 km in length.
+In around 15 days, I could complete a whole round of the park, about 3 km in length.
 I also took care of my diet.
 I kept it very simple.
 Even though doctors usually suggest avoiding milk, I have always been a milk guy and need at least a glass of milk daily.
-During the lockdown, I found out that a Rajasthan-based company provided pure cow milk.
-So, I contacted them and ordered pure cow milk to drink during my Leukemia journey.
-I cooked food for myself and completely avoided spices and oily food.
+During the lockdown, I discovered that a Rajasthan-based company provided pure cow milk.
+So, I contacted them and ordered pure cow milk during my Leukemia journey.
+I cooked food for myself and wholly avoided spices and oily food.

 Chronic Myeloid Leukemia Treatment

 I consulted several doctors before finalizing my treatment procedure.
-I had also visited an Ayurveda clinic, and all of them were of the opinion that my cancer must have been due to Stress and lifestyle changes.
-They also mentioned a few diet points to keep in mind, like having only home-cooked food and avoiding spices and oily food.
+I had also visited an Ayurveda clinic, and all of them thought that my cancer must have been due to Stress and lifestyle changes.
+They also mentioned a few diet points to remember, like having only home-cooked food and avoiding spices and oily food.

 I didn’t take any allopathic treatment form like Chemotherapy or Radiation therapy and have been using Dasatinib tablet for the last four months.